 Use Émile from your AI assistant

 Émile ships an official MCP server.
-In 2 minutes you can ask Claude, Cursor or any MCP-compatible client to add, scan or recommend bottles straight from your cellar.
+Ask Claude, ChatGPT, Cursor or any MCP-compatible client to add, scan or recommend bottles straight from your cellar.
+Two connection modes: remote OAuth (simplest, recommended) or local npx (for clients without OAuth support).

 What you can do